RavenSystem/AlwaysAtHome/README.md

 - AAH_HOSTNAME: DDNS Hostname (Warning, it appears twice).
 - AAH_MYWIFI_1, AAH_MYWIFI_2: SSID of WiFi networks where VPN is disabled.
 It is mandatory to add WiFi where this VPN Server is running.

-It is possible to add more WiFi networks, addind more lines
+It is possible to add more WiFi networks, adding more lines
 ```xml
 <string>AAH_MYWIFI</string>
 ```